Theory of Crystallization versus Vitrification: A Theory for Crystallization Time

 The analytical formula for crystallization times requires unification of theories of nucleation, crystal growth, glassy relaxation dynamics, and phase transformation.
 In what follows, we briefly summarize the four key theories utilized and developed in our work: \begin{enumerate} \item \textit{The classical and field theories of nucleation} \citep{Fisher1967,Langer1992,langer1969statistical} provide an accurate formula for the crystal nucleation rate $\bar{I}$, and therefore the nucleation time $\tau_{\mathrm{nuc}} = 1/\bar{I}$.
 This is achieved by relating the nucleation free-energy barrier to the size of the critical cluster and the capillary fluctuations of its interface. \item \textit{Dynamical facilitation theory} provides a formula for the relaxation time $\tau_{\mathrm{neq}}$ of quenched liquids and explains the origin of the Arrhenius energy barrier in the quenching protocol.
 This formula complements the parabolic law (Eq.~\eqref{eq:parablaw}) derived for equilibrium relaxation from Section~\ref{sec:arrow_describe}. \item \textit{A random walk theory of crystal growth} provides a formula for the effective radius of the growing crystal as a function of time, $R_g(t)$, by accounting for the influence of dynamical heterogeneity on the crystal-growth pathways. \item The above three theories are finally combined using the \textit{Kolmogorov-Johnson-Mehl-Avrami} (KJMA) theory \citep{kolmogorov1937statistical,william1939reaction,avrami1940kinetics}, which gives us an explicit formula for the crystallization time $t_\mathrm{x}$ as a function of temperature.
 With the final theory, we quantitatively capture the non-monotonic TTT diagrams for different protocols. \end{enumerate}

 We note that while the field theories of nucleation and the KJMA theory have been developed in the past, our work presented here introduces new theories related to crystal growth, non-equilibrium liquid relaxation times for the quenching protocols, and subsequent extensions of the KJMA theory to unify the different theories, which culminates into the final formula for the crystallization time $t_\mathrm{x}$.
-We further note that only ideas and minimal sets of derivations are presented in this section.
-The calculations leading to the final analytical formula are long and tedious, and will be presented in an extended manuscript \citep{Hasyim2019}.
+We further note that only ideas and minimal sets of derivations are presented in this section; \ed{more detailed calculations can be found in the SM \cite{Note1}}.